Key Takeaways

 How Wireless Fences Work

 Unlike traditional fences or wired containment systems, wireless dog fences use GPS or radio signals to establish a perimeter.
-Devices like the Pawtronic GPS Fence operate by linking a collar receiver with a designated boundary area, sending signals to correct the dog if it approaches or crosses the set limits.
-These systems eliminate the need for digging trenches or installing physical barriers.
-Thus, making them an ideal solution for pet owners looking for flexibility and convenience.
+Devices like the Pawtronic GPS fence operate by linking a receiver to a GPS dog collar within a designated boundary area, sending mild correction signals to your pet’s collar if it approaches or crosses the set limits.
+These systems eliminate the need for digging trenches or installing physical barriers, making them an ideal solution for pet owners looking for flexibility and convenience.

 However, while the technology is highly effective, understanding how to fine-tune the settings can make a significant difference in ensuring your pet's safety and comfort.